- Roll over the assets into a new or existing IRA in your own name.

 Generally, commingling of inherited IRAs is not permitted.
 If you inherit IRAs from your spouse and also inherit IRAs from someone else, you cannot combine them into a single inherited IRA.
 As for commingling IRAs of the same account type, the answer differs when they were inherited from the same original owner, which is allowed.
-Consult a tax adviser regarding these situations.
+Consult a tax advisor regarding these situations.
 Distribution rules will vary for entities such as trusts, estates, or charities.
-If the assets were not in your spouse’s Roth IRA for more than five years, it would be best to consult a tax adviser regarding how withdrawals may be taxed, and whether it’s best to roll them into your own Roth IRA or keep them separate in an inherited Roth IRA.
+If the assets were not in your spouse's Roth IRA for more than 5 years, it would be best to consult a tax advisor regarding how withdrawals may be taxed, and whether it's best to roll them into your own Roth IRA or keep them separate in an inherited Roth IRA.